NHSDigital/nhs-notify-web-template-management/README.md

 - Unit test `npm run test:unit`
 - Accessibility test `npm run test:accessibility`

-You can find more commands in the `package.json` file
+You can find more commands in the `package.json` file.

 ### Running Team and IAM Web Auth projects locally